 All of this can be avoided.
 There is a less complicated, more efficient and more successful method of paper writing.
 Look for somebody to help you; you don’t have to go through this alone.
 After all, you had help learning how to ride a bike, how to use a piece of software, and how to carry out a specific kind of research method.
 Paper-writing is no different.

 If you cannot find this help around you, you are welcome to approach us.
 We are happy to show you a way to write papers that will be less painful and far more enjoyable.
 We’ve taught thousands of researchers face-to-face and online over the last decade.
 We would be happy to support you as well.
 Have a look at our online paper-writing courses where we can help you with ease, wherever you are in the world, and we promise it will be fun as well.
-Find out more about the next available course “How to publish in peer-reviewed journals” here.
+You’re welcome to sign-up on the waiting list for our next paper-writing course.

 - Live-online course “How to publish in peer-reviewed journals”